dermono/grlc-calculator/README.md

 # tuxcoin-calculator
-This is a tuxcoin mining profitability calculator made by myself and yesiam77.
-It was originally made by Phoeliok and it has since been forked.
+This used to be a garlicoin profitability calculator (made by Phoeliok), but it was forked and edited by myself and yesiam77 to accomodate tuxcoin.
+This fork is a very simple tuxcoin profitability calculator.
 ## Available Scripts

 ### `npm start`